nikhils045/Homepage-of-Amazon/README.md

 # Homepage-of-Amazon
-This is the core code from scratch to clone the landing page of Netflix using **HTML, CSS and JavaScript.**
+This is the core code from scratch to clone the Homepage of Amazon using **HTML & CSS.**
 <br>
-This is not responsive website yet.
+This is not Responsive website yet.

 ## Watch the Live [Demo](https://nikhils045.github.io/Homepage-of-Amazon/)
 - Website Link : https://nikhils045.github.io/Homepage-of-Amazon/